joel16/CMFileManager-PSP/README.md

 - Press *cancel button (depending on your region)* to go back to previous directory/menu.
 - Press *L + R* to caputre screenshot.
 - Press *Select + Start* to exit.
+- Press *Start* on FTP mode or Audio player to disable/enable screen to save battery.

 **Image Viewer controls:**